TechGiovanni/TechGiovanni/README.md

       <p>(Proficiency Level: Advance) Microsoft Active Directory and Cisco Networking Infrastructure:
           <ul>
            <li><a href="https://github.com/TechGiovanni/Network-Security-Lab">Implemented an Enterprise Networking Infrastructure</a></li>
-           <li><a href="https://github.com/TechGiovanni/Network-Security-Lab">Via the setup of Variable TCP/IP Addresses, Using Cisco IOS to configure the Router, setup Pfsense Firewall, Splunk Enterprise SOC (SIEM), and Windows Servers at the core connectin all the computers together</a></li>
+           <li><a href="https://github.com/TechGiovanni/Network-Security-Lab">Via the setup of Variable TCP/IP Addresses, Using Cisco IOS to configure the Router, setup Pfsense Firewall, Splunk Enterprise SOC (SIEM), and Windows Servers at the core to connect all the computers together</a></li>
           </ul>
         </p>
       <!--</li>-->